 Free Resources for teachers - Mike Gershon.
 APA Style.
 Writing Good Multiple Choice Test Questions.
 By Cynthia J.

-Brame, CFT Assistant Director.
+Brame, CFT Assistant Director Multiple choice test questions, also known as items, can be an effective and efficient way to assess learning outcomes.
 New Teachers: A Primer on Assessment.
 In order to effectively plan instruction, it’s important to determine students’ current level of knowledge and state of academic, social, and emotional skills.

 There are a variety of ways for teachers and students to arrive at this understanding and gauge student progress through assessment.
 View the video "Five Keys to Comprehensive Assessment" for a helpful overview of the various types and purposes of assessment.
 Sign up, Sign in.
 Writing Across the Curriculum - Teaching Strategies - WeAreTeachers - Zaner-Bloser.
 Collaborating with Parents.
 This PD resource is intended for all those involved with engaging parents as partners in supporting student learning.

 An inclusive education system provides all students with the most appropriate learning environments and opportunities to realize their potential.
 This goes beyond the classroom and into the home.
 One Stone.
 How English sounds to non-English speakers.
 Things Bilingual People Do.
 Pedro Noguera: Are we failing our students?
 Ideas to Create a Welcoming, Engaging and Inclusive Classroom – CELT.
 The teaching-learning process is an inherently social act.